'Some of these families that we met in the hospital had been there for months, and she’s giving them a little ray of hope and happiness.'

 She had seen a cast member from one of her favorite guilty pleasures, reality television show “Southern Charm,” in a more serious light on a medical talk show.
-Snowden revealed that her baby boy, diagnosed in the womb, had a rare neural tube defect called encephalocele, in which the skull fails to close, causing a portion of the brain to protrude.
+There Jennifer Snowden revealed that her baby boy, diagnosed in the womb, had a rare neural tube defect called encephalocele, in which the skull fails to close, causing a portion of the brain to protrude.

 Snowden proceeded with her pregnancy, clinging to a sliver of hope from a doctor at MUSC, pediatric neurosurgeon Ramin Eskandari.
 Within minutes of baby Ascher’s birth on Sept.
 12, 2016, Dr. Eskandari performed a surgery to return the sac of fluid and brain to Ascher’s skull and close the gap with a collagen-based patch.